ermlikeyeah/ermlikeyeah.github.io/_posts/2020-03-12-the-strategy-is-good-service-design.markdown

 When you are a product within a service, why would your product be preferred over the alternatives?

 * Knowing what the product is: Vital.
 * Knowing what the product isn’t: Vital.
 * Knowing what the product could be: Vital.
 * Knowing what the product shouldn’t be: Vital.

-How much weight does carrying theNHS brand carry.
+How much weight does carrying the NHS brand carry?
 Complacency of approach and execution and continual movement of the service isn’t permissible regardless of [_the brand_](https://www.england.nhs.uk/nhsidentity/why-its-important/).
 Public perception isn’t the same as employee perception here.
 You need users of this product, who stay using it.

 How do you _build_ your regular, your _committed_ user base?
 How do you _keep_ your user base regularly committed to your product?